jjfeng/jjfeng.github.io/joining.md

 * Collaborate with deployment teams to integrate tools into real-world systems

 ## Qualifications:
-The data scientist position requires a BS (preferably MS) in computer science, data science, or related areas.
+The data scientist position requires a BS (preferably MS) in computer science, data science, (bio)statistics, or related areas.
 We are looking for someone who:
 * has a strong software engineering background
 * experience in building ETL pipelines